IMI/30% Club Scholarship 2020

 - The winning candidate will be informed shortly after the closing date.
 Should the winning applicant fail to take up the sponsorship offer in a timely manner the offer will pass to another candidate based on the judgement of the relevant interview panel.

-- The IMI reserves the right not to award the Scholarship prize if no candidates of the required calibre are identified.
+- The IMI reserves the right not to award the Scholarship prizes if no candidates of the required calibre are identified.
 The decision is final and correspondence will not be entered into.
-Candidates must be available to commence the Diploma in 2017 and must attend all scheduled dates for the programme.
+Candidates must be available to commence the Professional Diploma in 2020 and must attend all scheduled dates for the programme.

 - IMI reserves the right to corroborate the contents of the business case submitted by the winning applicants of the Scholarship with their employers.
 Any entrant who canvasses the IMI will be disqualified.

 - There will be no payment of a cash alternative to the scholarship holders.
 No substitution of the tuition fee is allowed.

 - The IMI has the right to suspend the Scholarship if the Scholarship holder does not comply with the internal regulations of the institution and academic regulations of the programme.
 It is the responsibility of the Scholarship holder to be familiar with these regulations.
 If a situation occurs whereby the IMI wishes to suspend the Scholarship, the decision cannot be appealed by Scholarship holder.
 The IMI reserves the right to change or amend the nature or terms of this Scholarship by provision of written notice to the successful Scholarship holder at any time.

 - IMI will not be in a position to provide feedback to any applicant/unsuccessful interviewee regarding the quality of their business case or reasons for non-selection for interview.

 - Shortlisted applicants must be available for interview.